mLabSADev/codetribe-online/content/lessons/beginner/hello-world/render-rules.md

 ## 4. Using undefined tags (components)

 You will be able to create your own tags in React knows as Components.
-Components are recognised by their capitalized first letter (\<Example>).
+Components are recognized by their capitalized first letter (**\<Strong>**).
 If you use a capitalized tag that is not a valid component, your app will not run.
 We will touch on components in later lessons.

 The code below will not compile